ecwyne/meteor-mathjs/README.md

 ## Usage

-Math.js can be installed using mrt.
+Math.js can be installed using Meteor add.

-    mrt add mathjs
+    meteor add ecwyne:mathjs

 Math.js can be used similar to JavaScript's built-in Math library.
 Besides that, math.js can evaluate